Magpol/Android-Nokia2-HMD/README.md

 sub_41e1cc6c("flashing lock", *0x41e7a338, 0x1, 0x0);
 sub_41e1cc6c("flashing get_unlock_ability", *0x41e7a16c, 0x1, 0x0);
 ```
-## oem HALT
+## oem alive
+After some analysis of the lk.bin i found out that the phone supported two custom boot-modes "reboot-ftm" and "reboot-ftm-pass".
+Analysis of the "oem alive" command showed that it paused the execution flow.

-After analysis of the firmware and some basic tests with the device i noticed that a ADB-interface showed up for a small timeframe when starting up the device from powered off.
-Further analysis of the firmware showed that the command "fastboot oem HALT" actually halted the boot-process.
-When trying the command i got access to a fastboot-interface.
+After some basic tests i noticed that a unknown interface showed up in my kern.log for a small timeframe when pluging in the device from powered off.
+I installed Nokias own VCOM drivers and then a "ADB-interface" showed up.

+I then turned off the phone, disconnected it, wrote the command "fastboot reboot-ftm-pass" and plugged in the phone (still turned off).
+The fastboot command executed when the interface was available and it rebooted the phone.
+I then executed the command "fastboot oem alive" and it halted the boot-process.
+The result was that i got access to a stable fastboot interface.

 The fastboot-interface was in a state where no verification of uploaded images was made, hence i could now upload a modified recovery- / boot.img.
 A modified ramdisk was created and patched to the existing boot.img.